 - Receives the backups from clients and then deduplicates the data. - Receives the deduplicated data from clients or from other media servers.
 You can configure NetBackup clients and other NetBackup media servers to deduplicate data also.
-In which case, the storage server only receives the data after it is deduplicated. - See "About NetBackup Client Direct deduplication" on page 23.
-See "About MSDP load balancing servers" on page 21. - Writes the deduplicated data to and reads the deduplicated data from the disk storage. - Manages that storage. - Manages the deduplication processes.
+In which case, the storage server only receives the data after it is deduplicated.

+See "About NetBackup Client Direct deduplication" on page 28.

+- Writes the deduplicated data to and reads the deduplicated data from the disk storage.

+- Manages that storage.

+- Manages the deduplication processes.